ItamarDayan/Beacon_calculus_applications/README.md

 # Beacon_calculus_applications

+*runSSP is a python3 script that gets a set of numbers and number of agents from the user, and then generates a bcs script that simulates a parallel computing device for solving this SSP.

-TO USE "runSSP" application, place it in the main bcs folder and run it using python3
+to use "runSSP" application, place it in the main bcs folder and run it using python3